Line

 Over the years the definition of

-a line has varied significantly in terms of gross characters.
+a medical transcription line has varied significantly in terms

 The Billing Conundrum